 Many of the laws that protect borrowers are federal regulations known as Fair Lending Laws.
 Below are some important Fair Lending Laws in effect throughout the U.S. mandated by the federal government.

-The Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) is meant to protect consumers from lenders who engage in unfair lending practices.
-Title X (the Consumer Financial Protection Act, or CFPA) of Dodd-Frank authorizes the Consumer Financial Protection Bureau (CFPB) with the ability to enforce Fair Lending Laws.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act are meant to protect consumers from lenders who engage in unfair lending practices.
+The Act authorizes the Consumer Financial Protection Bureau (CFPB) with the ability to enforce Fair Lending Laws.
 All consumers that use the services provided by LoanStart.com are urged to file a complaint with this agency in the event a problem arises regarding their loan.

 The Truth in Lending Act (TILA) is designed to promote informed use of consumer credit by requiring disclosures about loan terms, costs, and fees in writing before the consumer takes any responsibility for the loan.
 TILA also gives consumers the right to cancel certain credit transactions that involve a lien on the consumer’s dwelling, provides a manner for fair and timely resolution of credit billing disputes and regulates credit card practices.
 The Act does not, however, regulate the charges that may be imposed for consumer credit.
 The lenders in our network are required to provide consumers with clearly written and identifiable interest rates, late fees, rollover charges and any other fees that may be associated with their loan before the consumer signs the loan documents.

-The Equal Credit Opportunity Act (ECOA) prohibits the lenders from discriminating against any borrower on the basis of race, color, religion, national origin, sex, marital status, age (provided that the applicant has the capacity to contract), because an applicant receives income from a public assistance program, or because an applicant has in good faith exercised any right under Consumer Credit Protection Act (CCPA).
+The Equal Credit Opportunity Act (ECOA) prohibits the lenders from discriminating against any borrower on the basis of race, color, religion, national origin, sex, marital status, age (provided that the applicant has the capacity to contract), because an applicant receives income from a public assistance program, or because an applicant has in good faith exercised any right under CFPA.
 ECOA also sets forth requirements for accepting applications and providing notices of any adverse action taken on the application within 30 days of receiving a completed application.

 LoanStart.com supports all provisions of the Fair Debt Collection Practices Act (FDCPA), which is enforced by the Federal Trade Commission (FTC).
-We are not a lender and we do not fund loans, therefore we do not engage in debt collection practices.
+The FDCPA prohibits collectors and collection attorneys from using undue harassment and other unethical practices when collecting debt.
+While the FDCPA does not apply to first party creditors, certain states have enacted laws similar to the FDCPA that do in fact apply to first party creditors.
+Some of our lenders are state-licensed and collect their own debts, and are not subject to the FDCPA.
+These lenders are instead subject to certain state lending and debt collection laws.
+LoanStart.com is not a lender and does not fund loans, therefore LoanStart.com does not engage in debt collection practices.
 However, we consistently undertake to work only with reputable lenders that abide by fair debt collection guidelines.
 These include without limitation:

-If at any time a lender does not conduct itself properly or violates a debt collection law or regulation, including any FDCPA statute, we suggest that you report the lender and such violations to the FTC.
+If at any time a lender does not conduct itself properly or violates, directly or indirectly, a debt collection law or regulation, including any FDCPA statute (or, if the lender collects its own debts, a state debt collection law), we suggest that you report the lender and such violations to the FTC.
 Any lender within our network found to be in violation of these guidelines will be immediately removed from our network and reported to law enforcement.

 It is important to LoanStart.com that you understand the consequences of making late payments on your loan.
 Late payments on your loans may result in additional fees or collection activities, or both.
 Each of our third party lenders has its own policies regarding late payments as governed by state lending regulations.
 We strongly encourage you to review the late payment policy provided in your loan document before signing the document so you may understand the policy and any potential fees and penalties.